ryanatkn/gro/src/lib/docs/config.md

 > The [default config](/src/lib/config/gro.config.default.ts)
 > detects three types of projects that can coexist:
-> SvelteKit frontends, Node libraries published with SvelteKit, and Node API servers.
+> SvelteKit frontends, Node libraries published with SvelteKit, and Node servers.

 See [`src/lib/config/config.ts`](/src/lib/config/config.ts) for the config types and implementation.